convince-project/smc_ros_gazebo_plugins/README.md

 ```

 In particular, make sure that the amount of traces with no termination (errors) is low (up to 2, due to possible issues at startup).
+Given the low number of samples, the "Result" value at the end can be anything between 0.0 and 1.0.

 As soon as the results are ready, it is possible to close the xterm terminal and proceed with the complete experiments.